-Documentation of behavioral service is kept confidential in secure files, and it is completely separate from the permanent academic record.
-In terms of communications with general faculty members, there is likewise a limited expectation of privacy.
+Documentation of consultation services with the DBH are generally kept confidential and are stored in secure files and separate from a student's permanent academic record.
 Certain matters, such as grades, are kept confidential.
-However, students should be aware that general conversations/communications with faculty members, even on topics of a personal nature, may be shared with other faculty members or members of the administration to the extent that the administration deems it appropriate.
+However, as appropriate, general communications with faculty members, even on topics of a personal nature, may be shared with other faculty members or members of the administration.